Skip to main content

 In the history of the asset there will be a record to show when the Photometric data was imported.

-As in the example below - We are filtering out the assets that have a Photometric status that is below 85%.
-You see in the selected asset details that the Side 1 has <75% and is therefore in the filtered list.
+In the example below assets that have a Photometric status that is below 85% are filtered out.
+The details for the selected asset show that Side 1 is under 75% and is therefore in the filtered list.

-You can now simple take the asset selector on top to select all the assets you want to have maintained and created the necessary workorder.
+Use the asset selector to select all the assets to be maintained and created the required work order.

 Advisories on Photometrics